-Stable Diffusion has new features every week and has become much easier to use.
+Stable Diffusion has new weekly features and has become much easier to use.
 You don’t need a fast computer or a perfect graphics card.
-You just let it run on Google Colab, which means you use the computing power of the platform.
+You just let it run on Google Colab, which means you use the platform’s computing power.
 At the moment, I also have Adobe Firefly in mind, which claims to be the first platform to compile training materials ethically, i.e., from their stock photo community and copyright-free materials.
-They are excellent in photorealism, but it still has a stock photo feeling.
+They are excellent in photorealism but still have a stock photo feeling.
 I think, in the future, you will switch back and forth between different platforms.
 You combine multiple platforms based on their strengths.
 And everything I generated in the past year, I could feed back in as additional working material.

-With the “The Electrician” from the series “Pseudomnesia” Boris Eldagsen won in the category creative at the Sony World Photography Awards.
+With “The Electrician” from the series “Pseudomnesia” Boris Eldagsen won in the category of creative at the Sony World Photography Awards.

 You touched on the copyright debate and mentioned that some platforms use ethically curated material.
 Why was it possible for AI platforms to commit copyright infringement in the first place without any consequences?

 Boris Eldagsen: The current legal situation allows non-profit organizations to compile and use material on the internet for scientific purposes, as long as it is not behind a firewall.
 That means that both Open AI and Stable Difusion have established a non-profit subsidiary as a company, enabling them to exploit this legal loophole.
 The training material is thus compiled and used in the subsidiary.
 The result of this research work is something from which the parent companies have made money.
 It is still legally covered but not ethically fair for those whose materials are used.
 There are currently numerous legal proceedings in this regard.

 In another interview, you mentioned that the biggest problem in the copyright debate is how users of the platforms handle third-party material.